no code implementations • ECCV 2020 • Tsu-Jui Fu, Xin Eric Wang, Matthew F. Peterson,Scott T. Grafton, Miguel P. Eckstein, William Yang Wang

 1 code implementation • 20 May 2023 • Liangming Pan, Alon Albalak, Xinyi Wang, William Yang Wang

-We also introduce a self-refinement stage, which utilizes the symbolic solver's error messages to revise symbolic formalizations.
+We also introduce a self-refinement module, which utilizes the symbolic solver's error messages to revise symbolic formalizations.

-1 code implementation • 18 May 2023 • Yujie Lu, Xianjun Yang, Xiujun Li, Xin Eric Wang, William Yang Wang
+1 code implementation • NeurIPS 2023 • Yujie Lu, Xianjun Yang, Xiujun Li, Xin Eric Wang, William Yang Wang

 Existing automatic evaluation on text-to-image synthesis can only provide an image-text matching score, without considering the object-level compositionality, which results in poor correlation with human judgments.

-no code implementations • 18 May 2023 • Xuehai He, Weixi Feng, Tsu-Jui Fu, Varun Jampani, Arjun Akula, Pradyumna Narayana, Sugato Basu, William Yang Wang, Xin Eric Wang
+1 code implementation • 18 May 2023 • Xuehai He, Weixi Feng, Tsu-Jui Fu, Varun Jampani, Arjun Akula, Pradyumna Narayana, Sugato Basu, William Yang Wang, Xin Eric Wang

 Diffusion models, such as Stable Diffusion, have shown incredible performance on text-to-image generation.